 If I am selected from the waiting list, am I automatically approved for the housing opportunity?

 No. Preference does not guarantee housing.
 Applicants must still meet the eligibility criteria for the housing opportunity.
 Factors such as gross household income, credit history, criminal history may be considered when determining whether you qualify for the housing opportunity.
 The property manager may ask for additional information to determine your eligibility for the housing opportunity.
 Please note that property managers are not required to contact you until your name reaches the top of the waiting list.

 I have a disability preventing me from completing the application.
 What can I do?

-Please submit a reasonable accommodation request form.
+Please complete a reasonable accommodation request form.